elm-conf-us/2017.elm-conf.us/content/news/cfp-opens-april-10-2017.md

 Accepted speakers will get a ticket to the conference, lodging, and travel assistance.

 If it's your first time proposing a talk, don't worry!
-We'll provide a round of feedback for all talks submitted before the last three days of the CFP period.
+We'll provide a round of feedback for all talks submitted before the last week of the CFP period.

 <!--more-->